philippeitis/cpsc312-project/README.md

 increment -> decrement
 ```

 You can store the current knowledge base and then load it from disk for later usage.
-In this example, we also show the clear command, which will clear the knowledge base, and the usage of `--strategy=dfs`, which will make path generate paths using the depth-first strategy.
+In this example, we also show the clear command, which will clear the knowledge base, and the usage of `--strategy=dfs`, which will make the path command generate paths using depth-first search.
 ```console
 user:~/cpsc312-project/prolog$ swipl main.pl
 >>> store ./funcs.json